10 Must-Have Small Business Software

 3. WordPress

-MadMimi is my go-to software for creating ezines and email campaigns.
-Built from the ground up, the founders created a software that allows business owners to deliver professional, elegantly designed emails and newsletters.
-MadMimi also has built-in features for audience management, tracking, and support.
+Mailchimp is my go-to software for creating newsletters and email campaigns.
+Built from the ground up, the founders created software that allows business owners to deliver professional, elegantly designed emails and newsletters.
+MailChimp also has built-in features for audience management, tracking, and support.

 5. Dropbox

-Dropbox is a free data sharing system that allows teams to access media without sending endless back-and-forth emails.
-Because files are all saved within the cloud-based software, when one team member changes or moves a file, the updated format is available in real time to everyone else working on it.
-Dropbox also allows users to access their files from just about anywhere with a WiFi connection, eliminating the need to be at your personal computer or laptop to get work done.
+Dropbox is a free data-sharing system that allows teams to access media without sending endless back-and-forth emails.
+Because files are all saved within the cloud-based software, when one team member changes or moves a file, the updated format is available in real-time to everyone else working on it.

 6. 1ShoppingCart.com

 1ShoppingCart is an all-in-one e-commerce software that handles purchases, memberships, subscriptions, and recurring billing—to name a few things.
-It is one of the best business automation systems for online stores that want to get up-and-running quickly.
-It does, of course, include shopping cart, checkout, and inventory features.
+It is one of the best business automation systems for online stores that want to get up and running quickly.
+It does, of course, include a shopping cart, checkout, and inventory features.

 7. Grasshopper